Pickala Manor

 Pickala Manor (Finnish: Pikkalan kartano, Swedish: Pickala gård) is a historical manor house in Siuntio in Finland.
 The current main building was built in 1850 according to architect A. F. Granstedt's blueprints.
-Pickala Manor is owned privately and funktions as a private home.
+Pickala Manor is owned privately and acts as a private home.
 The historical manor house together with the surrounding land area builds a Significant Built Cultural Environment of State Interest and therefore the area is protected by law.
 Protection of the area is monitored by the Finnish Heritage Agency.

-Pickala Manor has also acted as a set for two Finnish movies, The Snow Queen (Finnish: Lumikuningatar) and Onnelliset Leikit.
+Pickala Manor has also acted as a set for two Finnish movies, The Snow Queen (Finnish: Lumikuningatar) and Onnelliset leikit.

 History

 Pickala Manor was established originally in 1590 by the noble family Fleming, the owners of nearby Suitia Manor.
 Before the 1660s the manor house was situated a bit father away from where it is now located.
 Pickala Manor was separated from the lands of Suitia Manor in 1815 and annexed to the lands of Sjundby Manor.
 In the end of the 19th century Pickala became an independent estate of its own.

 The historical King's Road between Turku and Vyborg passes Pickala on the northern side of the manor.
 The Flemings of Suitia Manor founded a port by the Baltic Sea near Pickala Manor.
 This port was situated by the mouth of river Pikkalanjoki.